Aquiles Este: University of Miami School of Business

 In 2009, he emigrated to the United States as a skilled immigrant.
 In the U.S., he later took up a professorship at the University of Miami School of Business.

 Este is also a political consultant, having led political campaigns at the state, legislative and presidential levels in the Americas.

 Este is also a contributor to newspapers such as The New York Times.

 Personal life

 Este currently lives in Miami.
-He is also a classical guitar player who studied under Uruguayan maestro Abel Carlevaro and Brazilian composer Cristina Azuma.
+He is a classical guitar player who studied under Uruguayan maestro Abel Carlevaro and Brazilian composer Cristina Azuma.